Fire, hazardous materials and building evacuations

 - If you are unable to evacuate, prevent smoke from entering your room by keeping the door closed and placing a wet cloth under the door.
 Signal for help by hanging a piece of clothing out the window.
 Do not break the window glass unless absolutely necessary because outside smoke could be drawn into the room.
-Call 911 or the SCAD Department of Public Safety to report your location in the building.
+Call 911 or the Department of University Safety to report your location in the building.

 - If your clothes catch on fire, STOP, DROP AND ROLL.
 Rolling smothers the fire.
 For burns, seek emergency medical attention immediately.

 If you are disabled, you need to do the following.

 - Plan ahead.
 Know how you will evacuate a building in the event of an emergency.

 - Inform your instructors of your situation and any limitations you may have in the event of a building evacuation.